 We're huge fans of Maoz Vegetarian, the falafel chain that started two decades ago in Amsterdam.
-Sure, the falafel itself is great (we named them top falafel in Union Square a couple years ago).
+Sure, the falafel itself is great.
 Crisp, grease-free, tender, herbaceous, and generous.
 Their pita is always fresh, pliant, and flavorful (try the whole wheat), and their standard toppings—hummus, sliced avocado, boiled eggs, and fried eggplant—are all top-notch, but you want to know the real reason we go there?
 The all-you-can-pile-in salad bar.

 In the imaginary court of salad bars where perhaps your high school cafeteria is the average pleb, the bar at Whole Foods is a cousin of the duke, and the Roy Rogers Fixin's bar is the court jester, Maoz's enviable salad bar reigns as Grand-High-Supreme-Dictator-For-Life.
 The best part?
 It's self-serve and their only policy is that you can only take as much as you can fit inside your sandwich or salad bowl.